DominiqueMakowski/CV/PROFILE.md

 - **Details:**:
   - Co-PI with Pr Annabel Chen
   - Technically PI but listed as co-PI because I was a postdoctoral researcher at the time.
+  - The last grant held in Singapore before the move to Sussex (Annabel Chen then inherited the PI-ship).
+It closed with the "Truth in the Machine" symposium at NTU on 14 July 2025, co-organised with Annabel Chen; see [Conference Organization](#conference-organization).
   - ORCID records the funder as Temasek Laboratories, National University of Singapore.
 That is not an error to fix on this end: TL@NTU is not one of the organizations ORCID offers, so the NUS entry was picked as the closest available.

 ### A Neuroscientific Investigation of the Interaction between Crowdedness and Environment Typology (NICE)